 Transaction lockout period and dispute handling logic.
 When it comes to delivery and disposal of off-chain resources, it is recommended to set a transaction locking period and set dispute handling logic.
 During the transaction lock period, both parties to the transaction can deliver off-chain resource rights.
-When a dispute occurs in an off-chain transaction, the dispute is resolved in accordance with the dispute handling logic, and the result of the dispute is uploaded to the chain.
+When a dispute occurs in an off-chain transaction, the dispute is resolved in accordance with the dispute handling logic, and the result of the dispute is recorded on the chain.
 Generally, the chain of dispute resolution results is carried out by OJ.
 In addition, Ontology Oracle system can also be used for off-chain dispute resolution.

 Both parties pledge information.
 It is agreed whether the two parties of the transaction need to pledge a certain amount of tokens.
 In general, RC will be required to pledge tokens that are at least equivalent to the price required to obtain the subject of the transaction to make the transaction smooth.
 Sometimes, RP may also be required to put in a certain amount of tokens as security deposit to prevent them from doing malice.